February 19, 2019

 Evaluating Mesic Restoration Efforts in Montana with Geospatial Tools

-In conjunction with The Nature Conservancy-Montana (TNC), Montana Conservation Corps (MCC), and World Wildlife Fund (WWF), our team is creating a protocol to evaluate the impacts of low-tech stuctures, sometimes referred to as beaver dam analogs, that have been installed in central Montana.
-This protocol will leverage GIS and remote sensing technologies, challenging our team to identify metrics that can be detected remotely to aid in understanding the impact of these projects.
-Read more…
+In conjunction with The Nature Conservancy-Montana (TNC), Montana Conservation Corps (MCC), and World Wildlife Fund (WWF), our team created a protocol to evaluate the impacts of low-tech structures that have been installed in central Montana.
+Read more here…

 2021-2022

-Many amenity towns in the Western United States are struggling with rapid in-migration and its corresponding impacts on natural resources, socioeconomic inequality, and community culture and character.
-In partnership with Northern Rockies Conservation Cooperative (NRCC), and through conversations with stakeholders and analysis of spatial trends and media coverage, the project team examined the impacts and implications of rural gentrification for local government policies, local conservation NGOs, and the agricultural industry.
-Read more…
+In partnership with Northern Rockies Conservation Cooperative (NRCC), the project team examined the impacts and implications of rural gentrification for local government policies, local conservation NGOs, and the agricultural industry.
+Read more here…

 Improving Restoration Funding for Working Lands in Colorado